readthedocs/recommonmark/README.md

 Then add this to your Sphinx conf.py:

 ```
-# for Sphinx-1.4 or newer
+# for Sphinx-1.4 or newer CommonMarkParser
 extensions = ['recommonmark']